juliahi/diffcog/README.md

 This repository contains code to build differential contigs with String graph using two sets of samples containing NGS reads.
 They need to be specified in *config.py* file by specifying input and output directory, two sets of sample names and input files' suffixes for paired-end reads.
-It also
+This file also contains other options such as number of simplification iterations or minimal contig length.

+## Requirements
+* snakemake
+* conda
+///* sga (String Graph Assembler: [url:https://github.com/jts/sga/blob/master/README.md])

+TODO

+## Installation:
+* conda config --add channels bioconda
+* conda install sga seqkit ...

+TODO

 ## Build graph using SGA -- run_sga